AI for Good Impact Awards

 One organization can submit more than one application, providing they submit different projects to different categories.

 Collaborative projects are welcome.
-The primary applicant should be the organization or individual representing the project throughout the awards process.
+The primary applicant should be the organization or individual representing the project throughout the Awards process.
 You can and should credit all relevant collaborators in your application.
 They will all be equally recognized as finalists or winners should your project be selected.
-Only the entity applying will be eligible to receive the physical trophy at the award ceremony.
+Only the entity applying will be eligible to receive the physical trophy at the Award ceremony.

 Your application should include a detailed description of your project, measured impact of your solution, supporting documentation, and any optional multimedia materials (e.g., pitch decks, demo videos).
 All applications must be submitted in English.